 With CustomerHub, you can upload your video files directly without worrying about technical details like compression or file formats.
 Simply drag and drop your videos, and CustomerHub handles the rest.

-You can also attach supporting slides, worksheets, or guides as downloadable files and make them into universal formats like PDFs for easy access.
+You can also attach supporting slides, worksheets, or guides as downloadable files and make them into universal formats like PDFs for additional resources.

 CustomerHub allows you to neatly arrange all your course materials, like videos, PDFs, and worksheets.
 You can organize your content into sections or modules so learners can find what they need.